 If your radiator has cold spots, then there’s likely to be air trapped inside – so you may need to bleed it.
-Trapped air will cause your radiator to have cold spots, reducing the efficiency of it.
+There are many other tell-tale signs that your radiator needs bleeding, but generally speaking, trapped air will cause your radiator to have cold spots, reducing the efficiency of it.
 You can bleed a radiator yourself, and it can vastly improve the efficiency of your entire heating system.

 Proud mother to two boys, an avid DIY-er and interior design fan.
 Laura is always busy writing about ways to make everyone's lives easier - whether it's the odd how-to guide, life hack or general home inspiration.